Andrewneteye4343/scDock/Essential files/README.md

 2. Place main.sh and config.yaml in /home/path/to/scDock.

-3. Place ligand_reference.csv and receptor_reference.csv on your computer (set path in config.yaml).
+3. Place ligand_reference.csv and receptor_reference.csv in your computer (set path in config.yaml).

 4. Create a directory named "functions" inside /home/path/to/scDock.
 After this step, you should have:
 /home/path/to/scDock/functions.
 Then, place all scripts listed below into /home/path/to/scDock/functions. (or directlly download the functions folder we provided in Github.)